 About the Study

 The Agricultural Health Study (AHS) is a prospective study of cancer and other health outcomes in a cohort of licensed pesticide applicators and their spouses from Iowa and North Carolina.
 The AHS began in 1993 with the goal of answering important questions about how agricultural, lifestyle and genetic factors affect the health of farming populations.
-The study is a collaborative effort involving investigators from National Cancer Institute, the National Institute of Environmental Health Sciences, the Environmental Protection Agency, and the National Institute for Occupational Safety and Health.
+The Agricultural Health Study is funded by the National Cancer Institute and the National Institute of Environmental Health Sciences in collaboration with the United States Environmental Protection Agency.
+The National Institute for Occupational Safety and Health has previously played an important role in the study.

 More than 89,000 farmers and their spouses in Iowa and North Carolina have participated in the study.
 Their participation has provided, and continues to provide, the data that researchers need to help the current and future generations of farmers and their families live healthier lives.